-Travelling from bustling Ho Chi Minh City to enchanting Luang Prabang, cruise the Mekong Delta and explore the Cu Chi Tunnels in Vietnam, then take in the best of Cambodia and Laos, including the incredible Angkor Complex, Vientiane and Vang Vieng's beautiful scenery on this 16 day tour.
+Travelling from bustling Ho Chi Minh City to enchanting Luang Prabang, cruise the Mekong Delta and explore the Cu Chi Tunnels in Vietnam, then take in the best of Cambodia and Laos, including the incredible Angkor Complex, Vientiane and Vang Vieng's beautiful scenery on this 16 day Indochina tour.

 Friday.
 Welcome to Ho Chi Minh City.
 There's an included transfer to your hotel where you can spend the afternoon getting acquainted with the city.
 Opt to explore on foot, shop at Ben Thanh Market or visit the grand Independence Palace, with its secret bunker and military command centre beneath.
 The evening is at leisure.

 Overnight: Ho Chi Minh City

 Overnight: Can Tho | Breakfast, Lunch

 Can Tho - Ho Chi Minh City.
-Early this morning we visit the lively Cai Rang floating market to watch traders selling their wares before we drive to Ho Chi Minh City.
-On a walking tour of the city we’ll see the Notre Dame Cathedral and the Old Post office before visiting the sobering War Remnants Museum.
+Early this morning we visit the lively Cai Rang floating market to watch traders selling their wares before driving back to Ho Chi Minh City.
+On a walking tour of the city we’ll take in landmarks such as the Notre Dame Cathedral and the Old Post office before visiting the sobering War Remnants Museum.
 This evening is free to enjoy as you please.

 Overnight: Ho Chi Minh City | Breakfast